jef/airsonic-docs/proxy/prerequisites.md

 You will also need to make sure Airsonic uses the correct headers for redirects, by setting the `server.use-forward-headers` property to `true`.

-To do so, stop your Airsonic server or Docker image, then edit the `config/application.properties` file:
+To do so, stop your Airsonic server then edit the `config/airsonic.properties` file:

 ```
-nano /path/to/airsonic/config/application.properties
+nano /path/to/airsonic/config/airsonic.properties
 ```

 Add the following line to the bottom of the file: